 How to Write Like a Writer

-Writing Skills for reluctant writers including Narrative, Description and Dialogue.
+Writing skills for reluctant writers including Narrative, Description and Dialogue.
 (With extracts from "The Third Tribe" by Rob Chidley: for more information visit www.robchidley.com)

-This book starts with the most basic principles of sentence structure, and attempts to demonstrate that effective writing can only be achieved by using the right raw material (the details that make up any subject matter) with the right tools (use of correct punctuation and an understanding of grammar).
+This book starts with the most basic principles of sentence structure and attempts to demonstrate that effective writing can only be achieved by using the right raw material (the details that make up any subject matter) and the right tools (use of correct punctuation and an understanding of grammar).
 The twin premise of this book is that teaching punctuation and grammar without firing the imagination is dull; while to try and fire the imagination without enabling children at the same time to structure what they have created is likely to end in failure.

 Working with the three concepts of Narrative, Description and Dialogue, "How to Write Like a Writer" enables students to create content and put it together accurately at one and the same time, and in doing so instills in them a sense of audience and a pride in their work that is necessary for success.